pbinkley/microcopying_1940/index.markdown

-diplomatic contrivance of one sort or another is necessary to get permission to do that in the average library of Latin America or the average archives there, first because these people are a little ashamed of the rather pitiful manuscript <span style="page" id="page146">[p.146]</span> inventories they have, and secondly because they represented the very penetralia of these establishments that they preside over.
+diplomatic contrivance of one sort or another is necessary to get permission to do that in the average library of Latin America or the average archives there, first because these people are a little ashamed of the rather pitiful manuscript <span class="page" id="page146">[p.146]</span> inventories they have, and secondly because they represented the very penetralia of these establishments that they preside over.
 They are very jealous about it.
 I think it is easy to talk about getting them photographed; it is